-Hopefully none of the emails we send you will be considered spam as within the dashboard there are five email preferences which allow you to specify the kinds of emails we can send you (Account Related, Overage Notices, Downtime, New Features/Changes and Promotions) and by default only one of those is ticked which is "Send me important emails related only to my account".
+Hopefully none of the emails we send you will be considered spam but to keep you in complete control we have provided five email preferences within the customer dashboard which allow you to specify the kinds of emails we can send you (Account related, Query overage notices, Upcoming payment notices, Downtime and New Features/Changes) and by default only one of those is ticked which is "Important emails related only to my account".

-That tick box means we'll only send you an email if your paid plan is coming to an end or you go over your daily query allowance for five days consecutively.
-We also limit these query exhausted emails to one per month maximum.
+That setting toggle means we'll only send you an email if your paid plan is coming to an end or you go over your daily query allowance for five days consecutively.
+We limit those query exhausted emails to one per month maximum.

 We do store a few cookies when you visit our website, we limit them only to what is necessary and we've detailed them below.

-You may want to look at our GDPR Compliance page which goes into more detail about what we store.
+You may want to look at our GDPR Compliance page which goes into more detail about what we store and where we store it.

 We record how many queries you perform with your API Key if you have one, if you do not have an API Key, we record these stats with your IP Address.
 We also store a list of your positive detections if you're an API key holder, this list is accessible within your dashboard.
 We also store for around 5 minutes the negative detections made by our API, we then run these through our machine learning engine to find more proxies to block, only proxies found this way are stored long term with the rest of the data being discarded.